Does Honors affect my financial aid?

-The 444H seminar is a small, discussion-based course, centered on a special topic, designed to be interactive and research-oriented.
+The Honors Inquiry Seminar is a small, discussion-based course, centered on a special topic, designed to be interactive and research-oriented.
 The faculty are drawn from amongst the finest teachers in the university.
-The course size, which is capped at twenty first and second-year students from across the five colleges, allows for a lively forum in which to express your views and develop new interests.
+The course size, which is capped at twenty students from across the five colleges, allows for a lively forum in which to express your views and develop new interests.
 Seminar students develop close relationships with each other, and with the faculty teaching them.

 Each semester we offer a new group of seminars in which timely special topics cover a wide range of disciplines.
+All carry the course number 444.
 When you see one that interests you—take it!
 It may not come around again.

 Honors Symposia are a new model of Honors course, debuting in 2015.
 Each Honors Symposium is made up of four or five small seminars, united by a common theme: global health or racial justice, for instance.
 Each contributing seminar approaches the theme from a different angle, using the tools of a particular discipline.
 Several times during the semester, the seminars join together for a plenary session, in which the large group of students shares in a common academic experience.
-The Symposia combine the intimate, participatory format of the small seminar with a larger intellectual community in which varied perspectives are shared.
+The Symposia combine the intimate, participatory format of the small seminar with a larger intellectual community in which perspectives are shared.
+Each Symposium course has the course number 440.
+Symposium List

 Individual Honors-in-Major programs may set their own minimum cumulative GPA's.
 Please see departmental information.

 Yes, we encourage students to study abroad!
-We offer a special honors exchange with University College at Utrecht in the Netherlands.
-And of course, you can study anywhere in the world through either a UNH program or one of our many partnerships.
-UNH's Center for International Education.
+We offer a special honors exchange with University College at Utrecht in the Netherlands, where you can meet Honors requirements with the courses you take.
+Experience at other Study Abroad institutions can be counted toward Interdisciplinary Honors.

 The University of New Hampshire